Top tablets with expandable storage

-Some of the most popular tablets on the market, like the Apple iPad or Google Nexus, don't have one important feature that maximizes the usability of a tablet: expandable storage.
+Some of the most popular tablets on the market, like the Apple iPad or Google Nexus, are missing one important feature that maximizes the usability of a tablet: expandable storage.
 The inclusion of a memory card slot opens the door to more possibilities and functions of your gadget.

-From storing music, movies, or photos, to apps and games, expandable storage options can ensure that you get the most out of your device by letting you save more data and operate more programs than the internal storage capacity allows.
+From storing music, movies, or photos all the way to apps and games, expandable storage options can ensure that you get the most out of your device by letting you save more data and operate more programs than the internal storage capacity allows.

 We've rounded up the top tablets that let you increase the amount of storage available and maximize your user experience.

-LG doesn't release too many tablets, but when it does, it packs them with the ever useful microSD card expansion slot.
-The LG G Pad 8.3 boasts the perk of running pure Android 4.4 KitKat and rocks a sleek aluminum design.
-It's also comes in a version that runs LG's Optimus 3.0 user interface, but I'm partial to a pure Android experience myself.
+LG's most high-end tablet boasts the perk of running pure Android 4.4 KitKat, and it rocks a sleek aluminum design.
+It also comes in a version that runs LG's Optimus 3.0 user interface, but I'm partial to a pure Android experience myself.
+LG also offers a sleek selection of budget tablets in the LG G Pad 7 and 10, which also house microSD card slots.
 Read more about the G Pad 8.3 (GPE).

 Taking care of business?
-Then the recently revamped Surface Pro 3 is your guy.
-The productivity-geared tablet/laptop hybrid offers Microsoft's ever-chic keyboard cover, a digipen, and slimmer design -- despite packing a larger screen.
-The microSD card slot is expandable up to 128GB, ensuring plenty of storage for your work needs (maybe some movies too, if you get all of your work done in time, of course.)
-Read more about the Surface Pro 3.
+Then the recently revamped ever-chic keyboard cover, a digipen, and a slimmer design -- despite packing a larger screen.
+The microSD card slot is expandable up to 128GB, ensuring plenty of storage for your work needs (maybe some movies too -- if you get all of your work done in time, of course.)
+Read more about the Surface Pro 3.is your guy.
+The productivity-geared tablet/laptop hybrid offers Microsoft's

 Want to see more?
 Check out our list of best tablets overall.